 - 2 avocados, peeled and pitted

-- 1 cup maple syrup, Grade A
+- 1 cup maple syrup, Grade A, or to your taste

 - ½ cup lime juice, freshly squeezed (5 limes)